 If you raise less than 300 birds, you can operate as an unregistered egg farmer.
 Unregistered producers do not require quota, nor are they required to register with EFA.

-All unregistered egg farmers are required to apply for a Premise Identification (PID) from Alberta Agriculture and Forestry.
+All unregistered egg farmers are required to apply for a Premise Identification (PID) from Alberta Agriculture and Irrigation.

 If you live in an urban center, you will need to consult the municipal by-laws to determine if you are allowed to raise chickens in the city, and how many.